ProfRandom/WCB-Canon/Canon Files/Binaries 5 — The Roche Limit.md

 ## Abstract
 **Major Topics:**
-- Defines the **Roche Limit** as the critical distance from a massive primary where tidal forces exceed a secondary body’s self-gravitational cohesion.
+- Defines the **Roche Limit** as the critical distance from a massive primaron where tidal forces exceed a secondron body’s self-gravitational cohesion.
 - Explains that within this radius, a self-gravitating body cannot remain intact and will be **tidally disrupted** into fragments or rings.
 - Provides the classical expression for the Roche Limit:
   $$